proftak/modules/0433/mdModule.md

 For this discussion, it is helpful to introduce the concept of a "branch."
 Every repository starts with a `main` branch.
 A branch is a sequence of tracked revisions.
 The addition of a file is a revision, the editing of a file is a revision, etc. `Fust` publishes only the `main` branch of a repository.

 A fork is, as the name implies, a split-off point of a branch.
 Let us name a forked branch "T" from the `main` branch.
-After the fork, branch "T" can track its own sequence of revisions, independent to the revisions to the `main` branch.
+After the fork, branch "T" can track its own sequence of revisions, independent of the revisions to the `main` branch.
 This mechanism is helpful in several use cases:

 * A major revision that takes a significant amount of time.
 During the revision, the `main` branch remains to be the one published.
 This way, learners do not get affected by the partial updates that may render a document unsuitable for publication.
 * A learner may fork a repository for interleaving notes in the source material.
 This is, in a way, equivalent to making a photocopy of an entire book to mark up the photocopy without affecting what other learners see in the published version.